 Though teams aren’t physically together for the time being, they are still collaborating on vital assets that contain sensitive data.
 Not only are they logging into enterprise environments and line-of-business applications, but also accessing, editing, and sharing sensitive data.
 While some of these activities might happen via a company-managed device, many professionals are working from their personal PCs or other shared devices.

 Already companies are feeling the consequences.
-In a recent survey conducted by Microsoft, 73 percent of chief information security officers (CISOs) revealed their organisation had encountered leaks of sensitive data over the last 12 months.
+In a recent survey conducted by Microsoft, 73 percent of chief information security officers (CISOs) revealed their organization had encountered leaks of sensitive data over the last 12 months.

 One might say 2020 has created the perfect storm where regulatory compliance is concerned.